whosonfirst/whosonfirst-www-api/docs/index.md

 The endpoint for the Who's On First API is: **[https://whosonfirst-api.mapzen.com/](https://whosonfirst-api.mapzen.com/)**

-All errors are returned using [HTTP status codes](errors.md) in the `400-599` range. `400` class errors mean the problem was on your end and `500` class errors mean the problem was are our fault.
+All errors are returned using [HTTP status codes](errors.md) in the `400-599` range.

+`400` class errors mean the problem was on your end and `500` class errors mean the problem was our fault.

 <a name="caveats"></a>
 ### Caveats